mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 name:     Putrid Dreadflayer<br>
 text:     **Flying**<br>
-          This minion will die if it is ever not on an allied **Shadow Creep**.
+          This minion will die if it's ever not on an allied **Shadow Creep**.

 name:     Ritual Banishing<br>
 text:     Destroy an allied minion to destroy an enemy minion.